GOFUVI/hf-eolus-task2-01-hf-spectra-processing/README.md

 SEASONDER_S3_OUTPUT_PATH            # S3 URI for processed output
 ```

-## Campaign Directory Organization
+## Processing Period Directory Organization

 Raw data and configuration for PRIO and VILA radar sites are organized under the repository root in `PRIO/` and `VILA/`.
-Each site directory contains subdirectories corresponding to processing periods (distinct antenna pattern measurement campaigns), for example `PRIO1` or `VILA1`.
+Each site directory contains subdirectories corresponding to processing periods (distinct antenna pattern measurement processing periods), for example `PRIO1` or `VILA1`.
 Each period folder contains:

 - `configure.env`: Period-specific environment variables (analysis thresholds, S3 paths, IAM roles).
 - `Dockerfile`: Defines the container image with SeaSondeR and period-specific parameters.